 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 5.1 Landlords must have a single policy in place for dealing with complaints covered by this Code.
 Residents must not be treated differently if they complain.
 Yes We have a single Complaints Policy which is inclusive to all residents and used by the whole organisation.
+The Complaints Policy was reviewed and refreshed this year.

 5.2 The early and local resolution of issues between landlords and residents is key to effective complaint handling.
 It is not appropriate to have extra named stages (such as 'stage 0' or 'informal complaint') as this causes unnecessary confusion.
-Yes Policy section 3.5 We have a two-stage complaints process.
+Yes Policy section 3.18 We have a two-stage complaints process.
 We work with our customers within the first five days of receiving notification of dissatisfaction to clarify the exact nature of the complaint and what is needed to resolve this.
-We have worked across our services to embed the importance of raising formally if customers have made repeated attempts to resolve as a service request.
+Service requests and complaints are clearly defined in our policy, using the HO guidance and within internal training for staff.
+5.3 A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.
+Yes Policy section 3.18 The Complaints, Compensation and Compliments Policy outlines our two-stage process and timescales we aim to meet for a timely resolution.